8 am - 8 pm

 Temporary Skill Shortage Visas (482 visas)

-The Temporary Skill Shortage (subclass 482) Visa (TSS Visa) is a new stream of visa introduced as part of Australia’s reformed skilled migration scheme.
-The new stream is now fully operational and supersedes the Temporary Work (Skilled) Visa program (457 visa) which is now closed for new applications.
-Features of the TSS Visa The TSS visa stream is designed to assist employers address genuine skills shortages in the Australian labour market.
-It enables employers to bring skilled workers into Australia (by sponsorship) where they are unable to source the workers they need locally.
-Each visa stream allows an applicant to include eligible family...
+Introduction The Temporary Skill Shortage (subclass 482) Visa (TSS Visa) is a new stream introduced as part of Australia’s reformed skilled migration scheme.
+It has now fully replaced the Temporary Work (Skilled) Visa program (457 visa), which is closed for new applications.
+Features of the TSS Visa The TSS visa stream helps employers address genuine skills shortages in the Australian labour market.
+It enables employers to bring skilled workers into Australia through sponsorship when they cannot source the workers they need locally.
+Family Members Each visa stream allows applicants to include eligible family members.
+These are defined as a partner – married or de facto...

 Continue reading